ibm-cloud-docs/apps/ts_apps.md

 {: tsResolve}

   * Retry the action:
-    * Reload the page by pressing F5 on your keyboard, or by clicking the refresh button.
+    * Reload the page by pressing F5 on your keyboard, or by clicking **Refresh**.
 If this step doesn't work, clear your browser's cache and cookies, and then reload again.
     * Use a different browser.
     * Restart your router, your modem, and your computer.
 Rebooting these devices can clear up various errors that lead to the error 502.
   * Wait and try again later.
-In some instances, temporary problems might occur with your internet service provider or the {{site.data.keyword.Bluemix_notm}} services.
+Temporary problems might occur with your internet service provider or the {{site.data.keyword.Bluemix_notm}} services.
 You can wait until the temporary problems are solved.
   * If the problem still exists, contact {{site.data.keyword.Bluemix_notm}} support.
 See [Contacting {{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg "External link icon")](/docs/support/index.html#contacting-bluemix-support){: new_window} for more information.

 ## Disk quota is exceeded